-- 1. Irrigation of landscaped areas during Stage 1 may continue as defined in Sections 2.5 and 3.7.
-Additionally, such prohibitions do not apply to irrigation of landscaped areas undertaken by a hand-held hose or faucet-filled bucket or water can of five gallons or less. - 2.
-New landscapes may be installed, and re-vegetation seeding performed under these specific criteria:
+1. Irrigation of landscaped areas during Stage 1 may continue as defined in Sections 2.5 and 3.7.
+Additionally, such prohibitions do not apply to irrigation of landscaped areas undertaken by a hand-held hose or faucet-filled bucket or water can of five gallons or less.

-- a.
-The mandatory twice-weekly watering schedule is adhered - b.
-If a deviation from the twice-weekly schedule is required, that a completed variance form for new landscapes has been submitted to the District and has been approved prior to the installation of the landscape, or re-vegetation seed application; and - c.
-Irrigation of the new landscape, or application follows the schedule identified in the new landscape variance: - i. once a day for the first 10 days after installation; - ii. once every other day before 10 a.m. and after 7 p.m. for days 11 through 20 after installation; - iii. once every third day before 10 a.m. and after 7 p.m. for day 21 through 30 after installation. - d.
+- 2. New landscapes may be installed, and re-vegetation seeding performed under these specific criteria: - a.
+The mandatory twice weekly watering schedule is adhered to. - b.
+If a deviation from the twice weekly schedule is required, that a completed variance form for new landscapes has been submitted to the District and has been approved prior to the installation of the landscape, or re-vegetation seed application; and - c.
+Irrigation of the new landscape, or application follows the schedule identified in the new landscape variance: - i. once a day for the first 10 days after installation; - ii. once every other day before 10 a.m. and after 7 p.m. for days 11 through 20 after installation; and - iii. once every third day before 10 a.m. and after 7 p.m. for day 21 through 30 after installation. - 3.
 Alternatives to re-vegetation may be available in times of low water supply.
 Specific information regarding such alternatives is available in the LCRA Highland Lakes Watershed Ordinance Technical Manual (sec.
-3.2.8). - e.
+3.2.8). - 4.
 Variances for new landscapes and re-vegetation will be issued for the shortest period necessary to reasonably assure the landscapes survival.
 A variance is not an exemption from compliance with the permanent water use restrictions of this plan other than schedule.
-Variances will not be granted for seasonal "color bed" or temporary grass installation (over seeding). - 3.
+Variances will not be granted for seasonal "color bed" or temporary grass installation (over seeding). - 5.
 Use of water to wash any motor vehicle, such as a motorbike, boat, trailer, or airplane is prohibited except on Designated Outdoor Watering Days between the hours of midnight and 10 a.m. and between 7 p.m. and midnight.
 Such activity, when allowed, shall be done with a hand-held bucket or a hand-held hose equipped with a positive shutoff nozzle.
 A vehicle may be washed any time at a commercial car wash facility or commercial service station.
-Further, this activity is exempt from these regulations if the health, safety, and welfare of the public are served by washing the vehicle, such as a truck used to collect garbage or used to transport food and perishables. - 4.
-Events involving the use of water such as: car washes, festivals, parties, water slides, and other activities involving the use of water are permitted, if the water being used drains to a re-circulating device, or is used for a beneficial purpose such as watering landscaping to prevent water waste. - 5.
-All restaurants are encouraged to serve water to their patrons only upon request. - 6.
+Further, this activity is exempt from these regulations if the health, safety, and welfare of the public are served by washing the vehicle, such as a truck used to collect garbage or used to transport food and perishables. - 6.
+Events involving the use of water such as: car washes, festivals, parties, water slides, and other activities involving the use of water are permitted, if the water being used drains to a re-circulating device, or is used for a beneficial purpose such as watering landscaping to prevent water waste. - 7.
+All restaurants are encouraged to serve water to their patrons only upon request. - 8.
 Watering of recreational areas, including parks and athletic fields, must follow the irrigation of landscaped areas schedule.
-A variance can be applied for if necessary. - 7.
-The following uses of water are prohibited at all times during periods in which restrictions have gone into effect unless a variance has been approved:
+A variance can be applied for if necessary.